yusdacra/website/src/index.md

 I like developing with Rust and Zig for my hobby or work projects.

 I love playing (and making) video games.
 Also a massive Splatoon nerd.
+You can find any game I develop [here on my itch.io page](https://yusdacra.itch.io/).

 ###### [This site's source is available here](https://git.gaze.systems/dusk/website).